 Profiler Configuration Reference (WebProfilerBundle)Edit this page

-profiler.
-All these options are configured under the
+toolbar and the profiler.
+All these options are configured

 web_profiler key in your application configuration.